-Established under the Minor Employment Claims Adjudication Board Ordinance, the Minor Employment Claims Adjudication Board provides accessible, expeditious and inexpensive employment dispute adjudication services for minor employment claims that involve fewer than 10 claimants and a claim amount not exceeding HK\$8,000 per claimant.
+Established under the Minor Employment Claims Adjudication Board Ordinance, the Minor Employment Claims Adjudication Board provides accessible, expeditious and inexpensive employment dispute adjudication services for minor employment claims that involve not more than 10 claimants and a claim amount not exceeding HK\$15,000 per claimant (if the right of action arose wholly before 17 September 2021, a claim amount not exceeding HK\$8,000 per claimant).
+Employment claims with the claim amount or number of claimants above the jurisdictional limit of the Board shall be dealt with by the Labour Tribunal.